Choices Therapy

 1. The stage of therapy that you are in: I recommend that the first few sessions are completed on a weekly basis.
 Eventually you will find that appointments can be booked on an as-need basis (this could be weeks, months, or even years).

-2. The complexity of the issue: The more complex issues - trauma and abuse - tend to benefit from appointments that are closer together.
+2. The complexity of the issue: The more complex issues - trauma, abuse, relationship concerns - tend to benefit from appointments that are closer together.
 This means that you and your therapist are able to establish therapeutic momentum within the sessions, and you have regular emotional support to navigate feelings and memories that may resurface from therapy.

 3. Finances: Where possible, commit to your first 2-3 appointments occurring within a week of each other, and then spread out the the subsequent sessions in a way that matches your financial circumstances.